EMTX - Emergency Medical Technician

 EMTX110 Emergency Medical Technician Part 01

-Registration Requirement: RD090 and WR090, or IECC201R and IECC201W, and MTH020, each with a grade of "C" or better; or placement above stated course levels.
+Registration Requirement: RD090 and WR090, or IECC201R and IECC201W, and MTH020, each with a grade of "C" or higher; or placement above stated course levels - Instructor signature required for registration - Please contact emtprogram@mhcc.edu for more information.

 Part one of a two-course sequence, this course prepares students for careers as emergency medical technicians (EMT).
 Topics include airway management, patient assessment, treatment/stabilization for common medical emergencies, and culturally responsive care.
 In addition, students attend training to obtain their American Heart Association BLS Provider Certification, meeting the requirement for state and national EMT certification exams.